Quick Starter Guide

 - Image Script - Under the Image Script tab, you can disable the img.php script that we use to dynamically generate the featured image sizing.

 - Social Links - Under the Social Links tab, you can manage social media links such as Twitter, Facebook and more.

 - Themify Builder - Under the Themify Builder tab, you can enable/disable the Themify Builder and to exclude certain Builder modules.

 - Twitter Settings - Under the Twitter Settings tab, you can insert the Twitter API access token (Note: required for Themify Twitter widget and Twitter shortcode).

-- Hook Content - Under the Hook Content tab, you can add dynamic content to the theme without the need of editing any theme template file.
+- Hook Content - Under the Hook Content tab, you can add dynamic content to the theme without the need to edit any theme template file.

 - Role Access - Under the Role Access tab, you can set which user role you'd like to give access to the Themify Custom panel, customizer, Builder front/backend.
 (Default is set to the default WordPress roles)

 Under the Skins tab, you may apply one of the pre-built skins.

 Under the Transfer tab, you may backup or restore the setting data in the Themify panel.
 Click on Export to download the setting data for backup.
 You may restore the data by clicking on the Import button.
 The data in the option panel is stored in the database.
 Updating or reinstalling the theme does not affect the setting data.

-At any time, you may clear the Settings by clicking on the RESET settings button located at the bottom of the Themify panel.
+At any time, you may clear the Settings by clicking on the RESET setting button located at the bottom of the Themify panel.

 3. Importing Demo Content (Optional)